coderarjob/meghaos-x86/docs/x86/coding_style.md

 Regardless of the intended use of the custom type, following rules must be always followed:

-* All new types that replace standard types, must be written in all UPPERCASE.
+1 All new types that replace standard types, must be written in all UPPERCASE.
-* All new types that are aliases must be written in UpperCamelCase.
+2 All new types that are aliases must be written in UpperCamelCase.
-* The new type must not have `_t` postfix.
+3 The new type must not have `_t` postfix.
 Because such names are reserved by the POSIX standard and also possibility the gcc compiler.
 Exception is type names, which are part of the C99 standard.
-* Always typedef enums and structs.
+4 Always typedef enums and structs.
-* Names of the new type and the tag (enum and struct) must be the same.
+5 Names of the new type and the tag (enum and struct) must be the same.
-* No cryptic/shortened names.
+6 No cryptic/shortened names.

+Things to consider:
+1. Instead of beginning a type name with the word 'kernel', start with 'k'.
+2. After the optional k, add the module name and an underscore after it, followed by the actual type name.
+   The underscore must be placed before the actual noun, if either 'k' or 'module' was used.

 Example:

 ```
+// These are a replacement for the C99 types, so the new type names are all UpperCase.
-###if defined(_X86_)
+#if defined(_X86_)
     typdef unsigned      int UINT
-###else
+#else
     typdef unsigned long int UINT
-###end if
+#end if

+// Instead of KernelErrorCodes.
+typedef enum k_ErrorCodes
+{
+    ERR_NONE,
+    ERR_BIOS_FAULT,
+    ERR_COUNT
+};

+// Module name written before the type name nown.
+typedef struct util_MatchResult
-typdef struct MatchResult {
+{
     UINT         count;
     MatchResult *next
-} MatchResult;
+} util_MatchResult;

 ```